-I have work experience across private, public and the Voluntary and community sectors for over 36 years.
-I have served in leadership management roles as, Chief Executive of Council for Voluntary and community sector in Borough for 10 years in London, and regional level in East Midlands, Nottingham.
-I enjoyed working with community groups and public-sector organisations.
-I worked for Leeds City Council and contributed to a local community enterprise.
-Since 2015, I have volunteered for Bradford Hospitals Charity and Bradford Royal Infirmary on various strategic projects.
-I studied at the University of Leeds and received an MBA.
+Naeem has achieved work experience across private, public and the Voluntary and community sectors for over 36 years.
+He has served in leadership management roles as, Chief Executive of Council for Voluntary and community sector in Borough for 10 years in London, and regional level in East Midlands, Nottingham.
+Naeem enjoys working with community groups and public-sector organisations.
+He has worked for Leeds City Council and contributed to a local community enterprise.
+Since 2015, he has volunteered for Bradford Hospitals Charity and Bradford Royal Infirmary on various strategic projects.
+Naeem studied at the University of Leeds and received an MBA.

-Kate is a volunteer at Calderdale and Huddersfield Foundation Trust and trains Healthcare Assistants in personalisation.
-She has also produced patient passports and boards behind the bed to improve the way that disabled people are nursed in hospital.
-She has also undertaken a number of access surveys.
+Kate is a volunteer disability adviser at Calderdale and Huddersfield Foundation Trust and trains Healthcare Assistants in supporting people with significant impairments to improve the way that disabled people are nursed in hospital.

-Kate has a degree in Urban and Regional Planning and is a retired member of the Royal Town Planning Institute and the Institution of Economic Development.
-She has worked in the public, private and voluntary sector for numerous organisations.
-She ran her own consultancy business for 25 years specialising in planning and disability issues.
-She is a full-time wheelchair user and is always accompanied by her extremely handsome golden retriever assistance dog.
+Kate is a full-time wheelchair user and is always accompanied by her extremely handsome golden retriever assistance dog.
 Kate is the head gardener at home and also keeps pedigree geese and chickens.